rustyrussell/lightning-rfc/12-offer-encoding.md

       it has a preference.
     - MUST include `blindedpay` with exactly one `payinfo` for each `onionmsg_path` in `blinded_path`, in order.
-    - if it includes `blindedcapacities`:
+    - if it includes `blinded_capacities`:
-	  - MUST include exactly one value (in millisatoshis) per `path`.
+      - MUST include exactly one `incoming_msat` (in millisatoshis) per `path`, reflecting the expected minimum amount that can be sent through the path.
     - SHOULD ignore any payment which does not use one of the paths.
   - otherwise:
     - MUST NOT include `blinded_payinfo`.